devroopsaha744/NovaAI/README.md

-# AlgoMentor
+# InsighIQ
-This is a multi AI agent system that trains and mentors the users for coding interviews.
+This is a multi AI agent system that collects, engineers the data, explore and analyses it and draws conclusion from the data. and convert the conclusions into well structured reports.